jrotter2/L1Trigger-L1TMuonEndCap/README.md

     * Training with bit compression and no RPCs -  to test rate anomoly
     * Run2 w/ Run2 variables with bit compression and with RPCs off

+* `v2p0`
+    * Training with new sample that is properly flat in 1/pT
+    * Run2 w/ Run2 variables with bit compression